BKlasmer/kmt_calculator/README.md

 # Prefix and Infix Calculator

-This codebase is implements prefix and infix calculators.
+This codebase implements prefix and infix calculators.

 ## Creating & using the virtual environment
 - First, check that you satisfy the [Dependencies](#dependencies) for this project.